SECURITIES AND EXCHANGE COMMISSION

 On July 30, 2002, the Company was released from any obligation under the Parent's lending agreement with banks.

-Pro Forma Financial Information.
+Unaudited Pro Forma Consolidated Financial Statements

 The following unaudited pro forma financial statements give effect to the acquisition of Motor Products Company on July 30, 2002.
 The purchase price for Motor Products was $11,800,000 plus acquisition costs of $712,000, resulting in a total purchase price of $12,512,000.
 The Company paid $11,500,000 in cash at closing and $300,000 was paid in January 2003.
 The Company borrowed $4,000,000 under an amended credit agreement in July 2002 to fund a portion of the purchase price.